Titan (cancelled video game): Development

 Blizzard released World of Warcraft (WoW) in 2004, which became one of the leading MMORPGs on the market.
 By 2006, Blizzard started to concern themselves that a rival publisher would put out its own MMORPG product that would compete for WoWs subscribers, so the company began to consider making the next major MMORPG to beat them to the punch.
 Blizzard initially considered creating an MMORPG set in the Starcraft universe, however ultimately decided that the lore of that franchise did not fit well into an MMORPG, and instead began incubating concepts of a more grounded science fiction themed game, set in the near future.

 Initial development work was led by Rob Pardo and Chris Metzen within the newly-established Team 4 within Blizzard; Metzen and Pardo had previously collaborated on titles like StarCraft: Brood War and World of Warcraft and were major leaders within the company at that point.
+Kaplan, while still leading The Burning Crusade as the first major World of Warcraft expansion, was frequently pulled into consulting meetings for Titan.
+Anticipating that Titan would be a major product for Blizzard, the company assembled a large team to work on the game.

+Development of Titan began in 2007, and the active phase started at the end of 2007.

 The setting of Titan had been established to be in 2070s, taking an optimistic view of the future compared to games with dystopian futures like Half-Life or Fallout.
+Initially the idea was that players would take the role of superhero-like characters that battled foes to maintain society, and then would spend their down time in casual activities like cooking or running businesses, ideas inspired by games like Animal Crossing, Harvest Moon, and The Sims, as well as activities like driving.
+The intent was to have all players interacting on one single server instance in a very large open world space, which would be used to siphon players into individual server shards based on their location, according to Kaplan.
+The world was envisioned to include areas inspired by the western coastline of California, including Los Angeles, San Francisco, and locations in between, and also other locations around the globe like London and Cairo.

-Initially the idea was that players would take the role of superhero-like characters that battled foes to maintain society, and then would spend their down time in casual activities like cooking or running businesses.
-Conflict between the vision of Metzen - who wanted to focus on the superhero aspect of the characters - and Pardo - who wanted to characters to be more akin to secret agents or spies - led to lack of focus in early development.
+Conflict between the vision of Metzen - who wanted to focus on the superhero aspect of the characters - and Pardo - who wanted the characters to be more akin to secret agents or spies - led to lack of focus in early development.
 The development team also had trouble solidifying the game's main gameplay loop; the team did not consider the game's primary combat to be ready for long-term player engagement, while the developers also could not clearly identify which casual activities players would gravitate towards.
 This also led to struggles with the art staff, who were designing a large amount of assets as the game's scope and focus constantly changed.